Medical Billing reports to make Medical Practices Profitable

-In the early stages, some payers implemented the ICD-10 code set-specific in their front-end translators and entire batches are rejected with an acknowledgment of 999 which usually happens at claim acknowledgment level (277CA).
+In the early stages, some payers implemented the ICD-10 code set-specific in their front-end translators and entire batches are rejected with an acknowledgment of 999 which usually happens at the claim acknowledgment level (277CA).

 Some providers used ICD-10 and ICD-9 codes on the same claim which caused clearinghouse rejections.

 Clearinghouses have reported seeing claims for ICD-10 with wrong qualifiers.
 The reason could be incorrect settings in the vendor’s application.
 Some organizations reported unpredicted issues with small payers.
-It points out that payers who made changes to their applications after ICD-10 caused rejections which were not related to ICD-10.
+It points out that payers who made changes to their applications after ICD-10 caused rejections that were not related to ICD-10.